 Programs available at two sites and online

-St. Bonaventure University graduate programs are offered on the main campus near Olean, N.Y., and at the University's Buffalo Center, located on the Hilbert College campus in Hamburg (south of Buffalo).
+St. Bonaventure University graduate programs are offered on the main campus near Olean, N.Y., at the University's Buffalo Extension Center, located on the Hilbert College campus in Hamburg (south of Buffalo), and some are offered online.

-Classes in this fully online degree will meet for an eight week period, with two eight week sessions meeting in the traditional semester time frame.
-Students may take two courses in each eight week term (full-time) or one (part-time).
+Classes in these degree programs meet for a 7.5 week term, with two such sessions meeting in the traditional semester time frame.
+Students may take one course (part time) or two courses (full time) in each eight-week term.

 Hybrid program offers online coursework

-SBU's School Building Leader (SBL) and School District Leader (SDL) programs are now being offered on a "hybrid" basis.
-Each class will meet 3-4 times per semester, on Saturdays, with the rest of the classwork completed online.
-Additionally, most of the coursework required for the MSED in Educational Leadership is now offered via this format.
+SBU's School Building Leader (SBL) and School District Leader (SDL) programs are offered on a "hybrid" basis.
+Each class meets 3-4 times per semester, on Saturdays, with the rest of the classwork completed online.
+Additionally, most of the coursework required for the MSED in Educational Leadership is offered via this format.

-For these hybrid programs, the class meeting location will alternate, by semester, between the campus in Olean and the Buffalo Center in Hamburg.
+For these hybrid programs, the class meeting location will alternate between the campus in Olean and the Buffalo Center in Hamburg.

 Click here for a list of graduate programs by location.